Project Zomboid Server Modding Guide

 3. Save the file and restart the server

-This method is faster and more hands-on, but does not automatically handle mod dependencies.
-It is best suited for experienced server owners who are comfortable troubleshooting missing mods.
+This method is faster, but it does not automatically handle dependencies.
+Use it if you are comfortable troubleshooting missing or invalid IDs.

 This method may cause mods to load incorrectly if required dependencies are missing.